 If for example you’re in an area where hospitals won’t let you in, doctors can still hand these out and won’t get in trouble.
 It’s not a referral, it’s a brochure to help their patients.

-These are the top 3 methods we’ve used to market our private practice in the three different sources of business.
+These are the top 3 physical therapy marketing methods we’ve used to grow our private practice in the three different sources of business.

 There are quite a few other ideas you can use to market your practice, such as writing reports and books, which you can find more about in the video and below.